 Energy and Carbon

 Jetwing Lighthouse hosts an onsite biomass boiler, which is fuelled by cinnamon wood for 24 hours a day, and is primarily used to generate steam for hot water and laundry requirements.
 The hot water requirements of Jetwing Lighthouse are met through a central hot water system, driven entirely through renewable means, with our biomass boiler.
-In addition, a 125 kW grid-tied and net-metered roof mounted solar photovoltaic array that was commissioned in 2017, contributes towards 10% of the total electricity requirement of both Jetwing Lighthouse and the adjoining Jetwing Lighthouse Club.
+In addition, a 125 kW grid-tied and net-metered roof mounted solar photovoltaic array that was commissioned in 2017, contributes towards 10% of the total electricity requirement of Jetwing Lighthouse.

 Water and Waste